alkalinecoffee/boris/README.md

 # kind of device this is)
 puts target.suggested_connection_method

-# you can also add the logic to make the decision yourself by checking if certain TCP ports are open
+# you can also add the logic to make the decision yourself by checking if certain TCP ports are responsive
 puts target.tcp_port_responding?(22)

 # add credentials to try against this target